Sat Jun 1 22:24:43 2024

 Struct types are by default just referred to by the bare

-, and it is assumed you
+struct_name from define-c-struct, and it is assumed you

 want a pointer to that type.
 To refer to the full struct, use the

-struct modifier, as in (struct struct-name)
+struct modifier, as in (struct struct-name).

 Any type may also be written as a list of modifiers followed by the type itself.
 The supported modifiers are: